meizabel/documentation/java/commands.md

     uint32 some_int = 3;
 }
 ``````
+If a command is for an aggregate or a process manager, the first field must contain the ID of the aggregate or the process manager.

 By convention command messages are defined in the file named`commands.proto`.
 Typically the file would reside in the protobuf package of an aggregate or a process manager.